Scale your business with our modular plugins.

 3. Disabling hotlinking

 By including a copyright notice on your website, you can let people know that your content is your intellectual property and shouldn’t be used without your permission.
-This is useful because not all users know the consequences of stealing content and may not be acting intentionally.
+This is useful because not all users are aware of the consequences of stealing content and may not be acting intentionally.

 You don’t have to make your notice too hard to understand.
 Just tell people how they can and can’t use your property.
 For example, you might decide that people can use excerpts and links from your site.
-You can clarify that you or your website should get full credit and ask for a link to the original piece.
+You can clarify that you or your website should receive full credit and request a link to the original piece.

-We suggest adding your copyright notice somewhere that can be seen on every page of your website, like the footer or sidebar.
+We recommend adding your copyright notice to a visible location on every page of your website, such as the footer or sidebar.
 This way, you’ll also have the legal right to do something if necessary.

 2) Watermark Images

-Adding a watermark is one of the best ways to stop people from stealing your photos on WordPress.
-If you add a watermark on your pictures, everyone who sees it will know where it came from.
+Adding a watermark is one of the most effective ways to prevent people from stealing your photos on WordPress.
+If you add a watermark to your pictures, everyone who sees it will know where it came from.

-You can use plugins to add watermarks to your images automatically.
-Most of these plugins let you change how transparent the watermark is.
-This allows people to see the image even though they can only see a bit of the text or logo.
-On the other hand, you can manually add watermarks to your photos using a dedicated tool like Adobe Illustrator.
+You can use plugins to automatically add watermarks to your images.
+Most of these plugins allow you to adjust the transparency of the watermark.
+This will enable people to see the picture even though they can only see a bit of the text or logo.
+On the other hand, you can manually add watermarks to your photos using a dedicated tool, such as Adobe Illustrator.

 3) Disable Hotlinking

 Hotlinking is a common issue happening nowadays.
 When people embed images on their website directly from your web server, it is known as hotlinking.
-So when some website visitor land on the target page, the image will be displayed directly from your server.
+So when a website visitor lands on the target page, the image will be displayed directly from your server.

 This doesn’t seem right.

-This can end up in more bandwidth usage and website uptime issues.
+This can lead to increased bandwidth usage and website uptime issues.
 If you use a web hosting provider that charges you for bandwidth consumption, you will start paying them more for the extra data transfer.
-Also, since the website requests images every time whenever they have a visitor, that’s an additional HTTP request.
+Additionally, since the website requests images every time a visitor visits, this results in an additional HTTP request.

-This will also cause the speed and performance of your website.
-Overall, disabling hotlinking is a good idea you can do.
+This will also affect the speed and performance of your website.
+Overall, disabling hotlinking is a good idea.
 To do this, copy the code below and paste it into the .htaccess file in the root directory.

 #disable hotlinking of images with forbidden or custom image option